StichelMan/GUIDE-Expo-Modules-implementation/README.md

     "all": "npm run bundle-android && npm run android && npm run bundle-ios && npm run ios" }
 ```
-Caution:
+Caution:</br>
-Rename the bundle name 'index.android.bundle' to whatever you want it to be named if you are going to make use of multiple bundles
+Rename the bundle name 'index.android.bundle' to whatever you want it to be named if you are going to make use of multiple bundles</br>
-Rename the entry file 'index.tsx' to whatever your React Native entry file is called and also pay attention to the file extension; '.tsx' for TypeScript and '.js' for JavaScript.
+Rename the entry file 'index.tsx' to whatever your React Native entry file is called and also pay attention to the file extension; '.tsx' for TypeScript and '.js' for JavaScript.</br>

 7) Ensure the following properties are enabled in 'gradle.properties' (project properties):
 ```bash